-The new wave vegetarianism (sushizhuyi) swell in China lures celebrities and middle-class intelligentsia of Beijing to King’s Joy (in Chinese Jing Zhao Yin).
+Vegetarianism (sushizhuyi) has swelled in China in tune with contemporary trends and so did its Michelin stars.
+King’s Joy (in Chinese Jing Zhao Yin) has lured celebrities and middle-class intelligentsia of Beijing even before it was awarded two stars in the inaugural 2020 Michelin Guide for the megapolis.
 Lucratively staged inside siheyuan, a traditional courtyard residence in the narrow Wudaoying Hutong alley, now so trendy in Beijing, the fine restaurant pampers its customers, English speakers inclusive.
 Once an aristocratic appendage to the Forbidden City, the old Beijing cultural district is where the Confucius Temple and Lama Temple have dwelled for centuries.

-Literally, a bamboo garden replenishing the green spirit in the heart of the Chinese capital, King’s Joy 京兆尹 is to Beijing what Tal Ronen’s Crossroads is to Los Angeles.
+Literally, a bamboo garden replenishing the green spirit in the heart of the Chinese capital, King’s Joy 京兆尹 is to Beijing what Tal Ronnen’s Crossroads is to Los Angeles.
 Elegant, sleek, upscale vegetarian restaurant, yet its creativity and charity surpass even the Hollywood king of trendy plant-based fare.
 As the harpist plucks the strings under the ecological flash of daylight, you wonder if the t-shirt he wears is appropriate, but like in LA, in China restaurants accommodate any fashion, just make sure you can afford the meal.
 King’s Joy is expensive by Beijing’s standards.
 Yet, what you are about to savour is one of the best healthy, organic, sustainable, vegetarian dining experiences in the world.
-I tried the widely reported best in Europe (Barcelona, London, Paris, Prague, Vienna, Zurich,…), Northern America (LA, Miami, New York, San Francisco), the Middle East, North Africa, Japan and Hong Kong and the fine Chinese cum Western light cuisine at Kingsjoy measured up to these top world flesh-free restaurants even after ordering half of its extra-large digital menu.
+I tried the widely reported best in Europe (Barcelona, London, Paris, Prague, Vienna, Zurich,…), Northern America (LA, Miami, New York, San Francisco), the Middle East, North Africa, Japan and Hong Kong and the fine Chinese cum Western light cuisine at King’s Joy measured up and I dare to admit even slightly above these top flesh-free restaurants.
+A higher challenge even as we ordered half of the dishes from its extra-large digital menu at our daily visits.

-Further, King’s Joy shares the traditional Chinese charity spirit by providing free tea for pedestrians and on the first and fifteenth day of the lunar calendar free porridge.
+King’s Joy shares traditional Chinese charity spirit by providing free tea for pedestrians and on the first and fifteenth day of the lunar calendar also free porridge.

 The pentacle of health in Chinese culinary philosophy